ChrisChinchilla/chrischinchilla.com/games.md

 In my spare time I work on roleplay game supplements, interactive fiction, card games and board games.
 I have a lot of small projects in progress, not all of which are ready for public consumption yet.

+If you want to hire me to edit your manual or rule book, [let me know](mailto:chris@chrischinchilla.com)!

 ## Expedition roleplaying card game quests

 I have so far created two quests for the [Expedition roleplaying card game](https://expeditiongame.com) as part of [their regular writing competitions](https://expeditiongame.com/writing-contests).